 Start by spending some time getting to know your audience.
 Learn how they use your product and find out where they struggle.
 Then use that information to choose a tutorial topic that will best help your target group.

 Once you have your topic, create a storyboard to outline and visualize what you plan to show in your video.

-Here are a few tips to help you get you started writing a script.
+Here are a few tips to help you write a script.

 Use words you’d use in everyday conversations.
 This will give your script a smooth, natural feel.